-On a hot and sunny Monday afternoon, about 50 young demonstrators, many black and brown, marched through downtown Grand Junction.
+On a hot and sunny Monday afternoon, about 50 young demonstrators, many Black and brown, marched through downtown Grand Junction.
 Several football players from Colorado Mesa University were in the crowd.
 Head coach Tremaine Jackson was in the back.

 This is about standing up for George Floyd, Jackson said, and it’s also about standing against the racism they experience in this community.

-There were some states as the protestors moved down Main Street, but also encouragement.
+There were some stares as the protestors moved down Main Street, but also encouragement.
 One white man pointed to the toddler at his side and said this was what he wanted to teach her.
 Others in this majority-white town on the Western Slope walked out of their shops and waved.